What to wear for your Cornwall newborn photoshoot

 What should siblings wear?

-Comfort is important, as well as clothes that are easy to move in.
-I love soft dresses and dungarees, in simple neutral colours again.
+Comfort is important, as well as clothes that are easy to move in and fit well - won’t pull open or keep slipping off.

 I usually photograph children with bare feet and take socks and tights off.